CodeForFtL/trolley-tracker/README.md

 ## Get Trolley Locations

 **Method**: GET.
 Returns the 10 most recent trolley data events.
-Returns data with the bustime property descending so with a finite limit return the latest data.
+Returns data with the bustime property descending with a limit set for the most recent results.

     http://trolley-tracker.herokuapp.com/api/trolleys